Azure-Readiness/HOL-ConnectingApplications/HOL.md

 	_New Endpoint Details_

 1. Now, you will create and attach empty data disks to store the SQL Server logs and data files, and you will also add an endpoint.
-To do this, in the **Virtual Machines** section, select the SQL Server VM you created in this task.
+To do this, in the **Virtual Machines** section, select the SQL Server Virtual Machine you created in this task.

-1. In the VM's **Dashboard**, click **Attach** in the menu at the bottom of the page and select **Attach Empty Disk**.
+1. In the Virtual Machine's **Dashboard**, click **Attach** in the menu at the bottom of the page and select **Attach Empty Disk**.

 	![Attach Empty Disk](Images/attach-empty-disk.png?raw=true "Attach Empty Disk")